nigelpoulton/ckad/1 Application Design and Build/1 Define build and modify container images/README.md

 You're encouraged to work things out yourself, even if you use the internet.
 However, the only websites you can use in the exam are `kubernetes.io` and `helm.sh`.

-Answers to each task can be found in the `answers` file, but
+Answers to each task can be found in the `answers.md` file, but

 ### Task 1